ShrineFox/BotW-Actor-Editor/README.md

-# BotWPhysicsReplacer
+# BotW Actor Editor
 C# Program to automate swapping Actor Pack physics files using Python

 ![](https://i.imgur.com/NhhaDB7.png)

-**BotWPhysicsReplacer** makes it easy to get one Actor in BotW to use the physics of another.
+**BotW Actor Editor** makes it easy to get one Actor in BotW to use the physics of another.
 # Usage
 1. Drag your original .sbactorpack (the one you want to change the physics of)
 2. Drag your replacement .sbactorpack (the one you want to use the physics from)